 # Router

-This page is for site authors using `qip route` and `qip dev`.
+This page is for site authors using `qip router` and `qip dev`.

 It explains: